-We’ve crunched the numbers of the last 12 months and we can finally reveal that the Food & Home Entertaining readers love lemons just as much as the team does.
+We’ve crunched the numbers from the last 12 months, and we can finally reveal that the Food & Home Entertaining readers love lemons just as much as the team does.
 So, we’ve decided to make everyone’s lives easier by creating this handy little guide to the best lemon recipes on our website!

 Fun facts about lemons:

 - Lemons are high in acid, which means that lemons are great cleaning aids.